mahdihosseini/RMSGD/README.md

   -r, --resume          Flag: resume training from checkpoint
 ```
 #### Config Options ####
+In the following sections we list the configuration options available to the user.
+Note that we also classify the configuration options into the following categories:
+- Suggested Default
+  - max_epoch
+  - early_stop_threshold
+  - early_stop_patience
+  - min_lr
+  - zeta
+  - p
+  - loss
+- Suggested Tune
+  - n_trials
+  - beta
+  - init_lr
+- Application Specific
+  - dataset
+  - network
+  - optim_method
+  - lr_scheduler

+The **Suggested Default** parameters are ones we have preset and suggest not be altered too much.
+Naturally, the user may change them at their discretion, however these values were found to be stable and optimal.

+The **Suggested Tune** parameters are highly recommended to be tuned, and are very application specific.

+The **Application Specific** parameters then are simply ones that the user must change to do what they want (what dataset, model, learning algorithm, etc.)

 ##### Available Datasets for Training #####
 **yaml identifier: dataset**